vippsas/vipps-magento/INSTALL.md

 For Magento support, see Magento Help Center: https://support.magento.com/hc/en-us

-Vipps has a dedicated team ready to help get you set up or answer your questions: magento@vipps.no
+Vipps has a dedicated team ready to help: magento@vipps.no